speakeasy-sdks/firehydrant-go-sdk/docs/sdks/scim/README.md

 | ------------------ | ------------------ | ------------------ |
 | sdkerrors.SDKError | 4XX, 5XX           | \*/\*              |

-## ListUsers
+## DeleteUser

-SCIM endpoint that lists users.
-This endpoint will display a list of Users currently in the system.
+SCIM endpoint to delete a User.
+This endpoint will deactivate a confirmed User record in our system.

 ### Example Usage